openstack-archive/release-tools/README.rst

   Create a series/liberty branch for Nova at commit 7432f32d838ab346c, and mark FixCommitted bugs FixReleased, while targeting them to the juno-rc1 milestone.

+./rccut.sh 3472368b3a546d liberty neutron-fwaas neutron

+  Create a series/liberty branch for neutron-fwaas at commit 3472368b3a546d.

 rcdelivery.sh